*Increased monthly benefits for current CalFresh recipients due to COVID-19*

 The CalFresh Program known as SNAP (Supplemental Nutrition Assistance Program) provides nutrition assistance to people with low income.
 This program allows you to purchase fresh foods at grocery stores and even Farmers Markets through the use of an EBT debit card.
 You can apply for a household, or for a single individual.
 This assistance can help add to your food budget to buy nutritious foods for a better diet.

-The Southern Humboldt Community Park office provides CalFresh eligibility determination application assistance.
-To find out more about eligibility or sign-up call or visit the Park office.
+The Southern Humboldt Community Park office provides CalFresh application and re-certification assistance.
+To find out more about how we can help with signing up or paperwork call or visit the Park office.